 SWC has an annual graduation ceremony, please check the academic calendar for the specific date.
 Diplomas are awarded at this ceremony.
 If graduates do not attend the ceremony, diplomas will be mailed.
-Note: A student's graduation date is the date they complete their Exit Interview, not the date of the annual graduation ceremony.
+Note: A student's graduation date is the date the Graduation Clearance form is signed by the